nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ### **Power Supply**

-The power supply can supply 12 V at 6000 mAH and 5 V at 12000 mAH.
-Since each competition round is only 3 minutes, this should provide sufficient power for up to 40 rounds between charging.
+The power supply can supply 12 V at 6000 mAH and 5 V at 12000 mAH and the maximum current output is 3A.
+Since each competition round is only 3 minutes, the following calculations were performed.

+$Time = \frac{6000 \frac{mA}{H}}{3A} = 2 hours = 120mins$

+$rounds = \frac{120}{3} = 40 rounds$

+The robot should be able to run up to 40 rounds without needing a charge.
 This will help with testing as well as reducing the risk that the robot's power supply will die during the competition.

 The power supply's 5 V, 2 A output will be connected via a USB A to USB A cable to the Nvidia Jetson Nano.